 For high-volume of workflows or workflows that are resource intensive, such as video transcoding, you may offload DAM Update Asset workflows to a second author instance.
 Often, the problem with offloading is that any load that is saved by offloading the workflow processing is offset by the cost of replicating the content back and forth between instances.

-As of AEM 6.2 and with a feature pack for AEM 6.1, you can perform offloading with binary-less replication.
+As of Experience Manager 6.2 and with a feature pack for Experience Manager 6.1, you can perform offloading with binary-less replication.
 In this model, the author instances share a common datastore and only send the metadata back and forth through forward replication.
 While this approach works well with a shared file datastore, there can be issues with an S3 datastore.
 Because background writing threads can induce latency, it is possible that an asset may not have been written to the datastore before the offloading job starts.

 The DAM Update Asset workflow contains a full suite of steps that are configured for tasks, such as Dynamic Media Classic PTIFF generation and InDesign Server integration.
 However, most users may not require several of these steps.
 Adobe recommends you create a custom copy of the DAM Update Asset workflow model, and remove any unnecessary steps.
 In this case, update the launchers for DAM Update Asset to point to the new model.